hisubram/mobilefoundation/about_push_notifications.md

 		```
     {: codeblock}

-	3. Copy the contents from -----BEGIN CERTIFICATE-----  to -----END CERTIFICATE----- and save it in a file with the `.pem` extension.
+	3. Copy the contents from *-----BEGIN CERTIFICATE-----  to -----END CERTIFICATE-----* and save it in a file with the `.pem` extension.

-- For WNS:
+- For WNS,
 	1. From command-line, use `Openssl` to get the WNS certificates.
 	2. Run the following command:
 		```
 		openssl s_client -connect https://hk2.notify.windows.com:443
 		```
     {: codeblock}
-	3. Copy the contents from -----BEGIN CERTIFICATE-----  to -----END CERTIFICATE----- and save it in a file with the `.pem` extension.
+	3. Copy the contents from *-----BEGIN CERTIFICATE-----  to -----END CERTIFICATE-----* and save it in a file with the `.pem` extension.

 #### Backside settings
 {: #proxy-settings-datapower-4 }

-- For FCM and WNS:
+- For FCM and WNS,
-    1. Create a Crypto Certificate:
+    1. Create a Crypto Certificate.

         a.
 Navigate to **Objects** > **Crypto Configuration** and click **Crypto certificate**.